EFL - ESL activities and games for teaching ordinal numbers

 This activity works well with groups of up to four.
 Also, depending on the level, you may want to drill the prepositions or add them to the board.

-A fun and challenging writing activity idea that serves as an opportunity for students to demonstrate what they have learned about ordinal numbers, while peripherally testing their knowledge of the past simple and prepositions of time.
-First, explain that we use the preposition on for exact dates and in for months.
+Start this activity by explaining that we use the preposition on for exact dates and in for months.
 Then have the students write five sentences about important dates in their life.
 You can add the following type of prompts to the board to help them, but you should encourage them to think of their own.

 Started school/English Academy/